Computer vision identifies signs of early Alzheimer’s up to 6 years before clinical diagnosis

 “Differences in the pattern of glucose uptake in the brain are very subtle and diffuse,” Dr. Jae Ho Sohn, a coauthor, said.
 “People are good at finding specific biomarkers of disease, but metabolic changes represent a more global and subtle process.”

 They aren’t the first to apply AI to Alzheimer’s disease research — scientists at Unlearn.AI, a startup that designs software tools for clinical research, earlier this year developed a system that predicts its progression.
-But they chose to focus on a chemical marker that hadn’t previously been used to train an AI model.
+But the UC Berkeley team chose to focus on a chemical marker that hadn’t previously been used to train an AI model.

-They trained a deep learning algorithm — layered mathematical functions that mimic the behavior of human neurons — on 18-F-fluorodeoxyglucose positron emission tomography (FDG-PET), a specialized imaging technique in which patients are injected with FDG, a radioactive glucose compound, which allows radiologists — and in this case, an AI system — to measure uptake in brain cells through PET scans.
+They trained a deep learning algorithm (layered mathematical functions that mimic the behavior of human neurons) on 18-F-fluorodeoxyglucose positron emission tomography (FDG-PET), a specialized imaging technique in which patients are injected with FDG, a radioactive glucose compound, which allows radiologists — and in this case, an AI system — to measure uptake in brain cells through PET scans.
 It’s an indicator of metabolic activity.

 The researchers built a corpus from the Alzheimer’s Disease Neuroimaging Initiative (ADNI), a project database containing more than 2,100 FDG-PET brain images from 1,002 patients.
-(About 10 percent of the samples were set aside for validation).
+(About 10 percent of the samples were set aside for validation.)
 After training on the dataset, the AI system could track minute changes in glucose uptake in certain regions of the brain that would be, under normal circumstances, difficult to detect.

 In tests on a separate set of 40 imaging exams from 40 patients, the researchers’ AI system achieved 100 percent sensitivity at detecting Alzheimer’s an average of more than six years prior to the final diagnosis.